Ali Krieger: Outside of professional soccer

+Media

+After retiring, Krieger became the host of the ESPN show Futbol W.

 Philanthropy

 Krieger teamed up with the charity MiracleFeet in 2014.
 MiracleFeet is an organization that works to treat children with clubfoot in developing countries.
 Regarding her involvement with MiracleFeet, Krieger stated that it "means the world to [her] to be able to have this opportunity to help transform a kid's life."

 Krieger also works with Garth Brooks' Teammates For Kids Foundation, where she spends time with children in various programs.

 In June 2015, Krieger became an ambassador for the non-profit organization Athlete Ally, which works to end homophobia and transphobia in sports.
 Krieger believes creating an accepting environment on and off the field, as Athlete Ally strives to do, is important for athletes and is the reason she joined the organization.

 Coaching

 Following the 2018 NWSL season, Krieger was one of 21 NWSL players who participated in a series of coaching licensure courses co-sponsored by U.S. Soccer, the NWSL, and Utah Royals FC.
 Krieger, who earned her U.S. Soccer "C" license following the course, has expressed interest in coaching at the professional or national team level.